-Odyssey College is a registered school with NESA and incorporates key content that will allow you to learn some of the necessary skills that will hold you in good stead post-Odyssey.
+Odyssey College is a registered school with NESA and incorporates key content that will allow students to learn some of the necessary skills that will hold them in good stead post-Odyssey.

 Mission, Vision, Values and Philosophy